lfoliveira89/file-uploader/README.md

 # Spring Boot - jQuery File Upload

-This is a Spring Boot web application configured with H2 in-memory database that supports chunked file uploads.<br />
+This is a Spring Boot web application configured with H2 persistent database that supports chunked file uploads.<br />
 Graphic interface was built using jQuery.

 ## Getting Started